MaximeNP6/CookBook/cookbook/php/README.md

 This code check if the target exist.
 If it is not, it will create the target.
 Then the code will add the target to a segment (using the id-segment).

+sendHTML
+--

+This code send a message like getTargetAndSendMessage.
+But you can customize the "html message", the "text message", the "subject of the message", the mail "from address" and the "reply to" address.

+T8
+--

+This code converted the html links in a text into T8 links.

 Coming soon
 --